 Once a project is complete, it is tested and released to the public.
 The software is sold through various channels to different users.
 These users install the software on their computers and use it to solve a problem.

 The software is now ready to be used again and again.
-New versions of the software are released periodically to fix bugs and add new features.
+New software versions are released periodically to fix bugs and add new features.